 Parleaux Beer Lab

 So what has Parleaux made so far?
-Some beers you’ve most likely never tasted elsewhere.
-The Jensens have made everything from a raspberry- and cherry-aged stout to a summer gose beer made with ginger, lime peel, Himalayan pink salt and coriander.
+Some beers you’ve most likely never tasted elsewhere including everything from a raspberry- and cherry-aged stout to a summer gose beer made with ginger, lime peel, Himalayan pink salt and coriander.
 Oh, and there’s also been a German altbier made with rooibos tea — just one of many flavors that even seasoned beer fans don’t see on menus regularly.

 The simple, unpretentious vibe is evident in the taproom as well, where benches and picnic tables inside the facility sit next just a few feet away from the beermaking equipment, giving customers an up-close look at where their beer was made.